ChelseaStats/FootballStatisticsDefintions/helper.md

-Spot and issue or something missing then create a branch of this repo, make your changes and issue a pull request back to the master branch.
+Spot and issue or something missing then create an issue and then branch of this repo, make your changes and issue a pull request back to the master branch attached to the issue.

 If you change is approved it'll be merged into the master.

 Please limit pull requests to one definition at a time.

-thanks
+Thanks